As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 Day two of my Savory Cold Summer Drink Recipe mini blog series; yesterday’s drink was an amazingly spicy and savory Spicy Turmeric and Ginger blended ice beverage.
 A magnificent drink to cool off with on a parchingly hot day.
 Check out the blog post for the recipe.

 Today’s drink is a Lemon Thyme and Lime blended ice beverage.
 Soooo good!
 This drink is pretty simple and uses fresh ingredients.
 It is also beautiful, like all of the beverages on this list.
-My favorite thing about this drink (aside from its taste) is the fact that it is not chock full of carbs or calories.
-Not that I claim to be a dietitian or anything.
+My favorite thing about this drink (aside from its taste) is the fact that it is not chock full of sugars or sweeteners.

 All of these recipes start with the same base of 1 cup of ice cubes.
 So, if you intend to try them all, be prepared to have ice on hand.
 This recipe also uses lemon thyme.
 That is a variety of thyme which has a lemony flavor in addition to its overall thyminess (Shush.
 It’s a word.
 I just worded it.).
 For the lime you can squeeze your own or use the bottled juice kind.